Change in Ownership

 All properties are required to be reassessed as of the date of Change in Ownership.
 Certain exclusions from reassessment may apply, therefore avoiding an increase in your property taxes.

 Our office reviews all recorded deeds to determine which properties require reappraisal under the law.
 Our office may also discover changes in ownership through other means, such as taxpayer self-reporting, review of building permits, field inspections or newspapers.

 Notify the Office of the Assessor-Recorder of any Changes in Ownership

-The statute of limitations states that the Assessor must reassess as many as eight (8) prior assessment years due to failure to file the change in Ownership statement.
+The statute of limitations provides that the Assessor must reassess as many as eight (8) prior assessment years due to failure to file the Change in Ownership statement.

 Owners of any property that has had changed in ownership (except by death of an owner) must file a Preliminary Change in Ownership Report (PCOR) when the transfer is recorded.
-Or if un-recorded, a Change in Ownership Statement within 45 days of the date of transfer.
+Or if un-recorded, a Change in Ownership Statement within the prescribed time limits from the date of transfer.
 Failure to notify the Assessor may result in the assessment of failure-to-file penalties.

 If the change in ownership was the result of a death, the law requires that the Death of Real Property Owner form be filed with the Assessor within 150 days from the date of death.

 While a transfer of property may constitute a change in ownership, a number of exclusions exist so that certain types of transfers are excluded, by law, from the definition of change in ownership.
 For the following types of transfers, the property will not be reappraised.

 Changes in ownership that require a claim to be filed to avoid reassessment include the following:

 - Proposition 58: Transfers of the principal place of residence between parents and their children (there is no limit on the value of the residence) if a completed application is filed timely with the county assessor’s office.